-The photometric normalization affects the shape of the lightcurve of some individual comets strongly.
-Figure 9 shows the uncorrected (crosses) and corrected (all other points) lightcurves of C/2005 S1 (SOHO-1024).
+The photometric normalization affects the shape of the light curve of some individual comets strongly.
+Figure 9 shows the uncorrected (crosses) and corrected (all other points) light curves of C/2005 S1 (SOHO-1024).
 When first visible in C3, its phase angle was 98° resulting in a minimal change in magnitude.
 The phase angle steadily increased, reaching 128° when last visible in C3 and 143° when last visible in C2, resulting in increasingly larger corrections to the magnitude.
 After correcting for phase, it appeared to brighten less steeply, fade more steeply, and reach a peak in brightness at a larger heliocentric distance.

-While the effect of photometric normalization on individual lightcurves can be significant, the overall effect on lightcurve shapes is mitigated by the fact that there are roughly equal numbers of comets made to appear brighter or fainter.
-The median lightcurve parameters (Table 3) do not change significantly as a result of the normalization.
-Futhermore, the distribution of distance of peak brightness is relatively unchanged by photometric normalization, although the median distance is slightly large and the range of peak distances becomes slightly more spread out.
+While the effect of photometric normalization on individual light curves can be significant, the overall effect on light curve shapes is mitigated by the fact that there are roughly equal numbers of comets made to appear brighter or fainter.
+The median light curve parameters (Table 3) do not change significantly as a result of the normalization.
+Furthermore, the distribution of distance of peak brightness is relatively unchanged by photometric normalization, although the median distance is slightly larger and the range of peak distances becomes slightly more spread out.

-Since differing δ{90} values were used for calibrating the clear ($\delta{90}=0.52$) and orange ($\delta{90}=0.16$) filter images, the orange - clear magnitude differences are affected even though they are interpolated from clear filter images at the same time (and thus phase angle) as the corresponding orange filter images.
+Since differing δ{90} values were used for calibrating the clear $(\delta{90}=0.52)$ and orange $(\delta{90}=0.16)$ filter images, the orange-clear magnitude differences are affected even though they are interpolated from clear filter images at the same time (and thus phase angle) as the corresponding orange filter images.
 The change is equal to the difference between the $\delta{90}=0.52$ and $\delta{90}=0.16$ lines in Figure 1.
-For phase angles (θ) smaller than ~100° the change is less than ± 0.1 magnitude.
-For $\theta > 100^{\circ}$ the correction is larger in the clear filter than the orange, hence the orange - clear color difference increases, with an increase of ~0.5 magnitude for $\theta > 130^{\circ}$.
-About half of the orange - clear points have a phase induced magnitude change less than than ± 0.1 magnitude, however, due to the asymmetry of the phase correction, the average correction to the orange - clear magnitude was -0.16 magnitude.
-As a result of the phase corrected data, meaning a larger fraction of the light is due to sodium than would be inferred from the uncorrected data.
+For phase angles (θ) smaller than $\sim 100^{\circ}$, the change is less than ± 0.1 mag.
+For $\theta>100^{\circ}$, the correction is larger in the clear filter than the orange, hence the orange-clear color difference increases, with an increase of ~ 0.5 mag for $\theta>130^{\circ}$.
+About half of the orange-clear points have a phase-induced magnitude change less than ± 0.1 mag, however, due to the asymmetry of the phase correction, the average correction to the orange-clear magnitude was -0.16 mag.
+As a result of the phase correction, the orange-clear magnitude difference is larger than in the uncorrected data, meaning a larger fraction of the light is due to sodium than would be inferred from the uncorrected data.